 How much SystemVerilog training do you need?
 Watch the video now!

-The Universal Verification Methodology (UVM) is a standard functional verification methodology for SystemVerilog, controlled by Accellera Systems Initiative (ASI), and endorsed and supported by all major SystemVerilog simulator vendors.
-The source code and documentation are freely available under an open-source Apache license.
+The Universal Verification Methodology (UVM) is an IEEE standard functional verification methodology for SystemVerilog that is endorsed and supported by all major SystemVerilog simulator vendors.
+The source code is freely available from Accellera under an open-source Apache license.
 UVM offers a complete framework for the creation of sophisticated functional verification environments in SystemVerilog, and encourages the development and deployment of re-usable verification components.

 UVM has comprehensive support for constrained random stimulus generation, including structured sequence generation, and for transaction-level modelling.
 UVM testbenches also support functional coverage collection and assertions.
 UVM exploits the object-oriented programming (or "class-based") features of SystemVerilog.
 The open structure, extensive automation, and standard transaction-level interfaces of UVM make it suitable for building functional verification environments ranging from simple block-level tests to the most complex coverage-driven testbenches.
 The UVM register classes provide a standard mechanism to automatically set and monitor every register within the device under test.

 This training course teaches best practice as documented in the Easier UVM Coding Guidelines from Doulos.
 Many of the coding examples and exercises used in this training course are compliant with the Easier UVM Coding Guidelines.
 Delegates may take advantage of the Easier UVM Code Generator to become more productive with UVM after attending the course.
-Easier UVM itself conforms fully to the UVM standard (which is currently at version 1.2).
+Easier UVM itself conforms fully to the UVM standard.

 Delegates for this course must start with a detailed knowledge of building class-based verification environments using SystemVerilog.
-The course leads delegates through to full verification project readiness by focussing on the in-depth practical application of UVM using commercial verification tools such as Cadence Incisive® Enterprise Simulator, Siemens EDA Questa®, Synopsys® VCS®, and Aldec Riviera-PRO™.
+The course leads delegates through to full verification project readiness by focusing on the in-depth practical application of UVM using commercial verification tools such as Cadence® Xcelium™, Siemens EDA Questa™, Synopsys® VCS®, and Aldec® Riviera-PRO™.

 Workshops comprise approximately 50% of class time and are based around carefully designed exercises to reinforce and challenge the extent of learning.
 During the hands-on workshops, delegates will build a complete UVM verification environment for a small example system.